- What Type of Relationship Does the Firm Establish With its Clients?

 - How Long Will it Take for my Case to Get to Trial?

-In short, we do our best to try to make our fees affordable to our clients, who often face adversaries with deeper pockets than they have.
+In short, we do our best to try to make our fees affordable to our clients, who often face adversaries with much greater resources.

 A contingency fee helps make the legal system affordable to the average person.
 The lawyer only earns a fee if there is a recovery through settlement or trial, and that fee is a percentage (typically one-third) of the total recovery.
 If there is no recovery, the client owes us no legal fee.